Breaking Benjamin: Dear Agony (2009–2010)

 Breaking Benjamin began working on a fourth album, titled Dear Agony, in 2009.
 It was the first album Burnley wrote while completely sober.
 In 2007, Burnley experienced fatigue and phosphenes following three consecutive days of no sleep and heavy drinking, after which he decided to remain sober.
 Burnley acknowledged an improved clarity and coherence within Dear Agony due to his sobriety.
 The album cover features Burnley's brain scan, representing the recurrent themes on Dear Agony related to the singer's chronic illnesses caused by alcohol consumption.

 Burnley collaborated with then-Red guitarist Jasen Rauch on various tracks for Dear Agony: The two equally wrote together the songs "Without You" and "Hopeless", and Rauch wrote the outro for "I Will Not Bow", also helping write "Lights Out".
-Burnley said of the collaboration, "I love writing with him because he does stuff exactly like I would've done," adding, "writing-wise, we're like the same person."
+Burnley said of the collaboration, "I love writing with [Jasen] because he does stuff exactly like I would've done."
+He also said that "writing-wise", he and Jasen are "like the same person".

 Dear Agony was released on September 9, 2009, and peaked at No. 4 on the Billboard 200.
 The disc initially outsold its predecessor in its first week, moving more than 134,000 copies.
 It ultimately achieved gold certification on February 16, 2010.
 The album's lead single "I Will Not Bow" reached No. 1 on the Mainstream Rock Songs chart, and went platinum on November 24, 2015.
 The other two singles, "Lights Out" and "Give Me a Sign", peaked at No. 9 and No. 6 on the Mainstream Rock Songs chart, respectively (the latter of which also receiving a gold certification on November 24, 2015).